-District administrators should offer regular communication and support to Kiwanis advisors and faculty advisors - and find ways to recognize and help them do their best work
+District administrators should offer regular communication and support to Kiwanis advisors and faculty advisors - and finding ways to recognize them and help them do their best work.

-- Coordinate a communication plan with the Kiwanis and faculty advisors, with a focus on strengthening existing clubs. - Encourage and assist clubs to complete the annual report.
+- Coordinate a communication plan with the Kiwanis and faculty advisors, with a focus on strengthening existing clubs. - Encourage and assist clubs to complete the annual report and apply for contests and awards.